 It is important to make your dog familiar with the use and training of shock collars.

 The best thing to do is to start with the lowest intensity settings (tone or vibration if there is one) and gradually increase the intensity after each training session if necessary.

 Never start with static stimulation; begin with tone or vibration mode first.

 Your dog should react positively after a few training sessions, but some dogs may need more time to adjust to the new regime, so be patient with your pooch.

 Don’t Use Electric Collars as the Only Training Tool

-Use the electric collar only for certain behaviors, like leash aggression, excessive barking and other unwanted behaviors that can’t be corrected any other way.
+Use the electric collar only for certain behaviors, like leash aggression, excessive barking, and other unwanted behaviors that you can’t correct any other way.